 Rabies is the only vaccination my old dogs get, and that’s because we travel and is a requirement before entering most countries.

-Dr Todd Cooney (in vet view 6) says – “I tell my clients this: rabies vaccine is the only legally required vaccine and should only be given to healthy animals, according to the vaccine label.”
+Dr. Todd Cooney (quoted in in vet view #6) says – “I tell my clients this: rabies vaccine is the only legally required vaccine and should only be given to healthy animals, according to the vaccine label.”

 “I have always required that my patients have a current rabies vaccine in order to protect my staff, in case they are bitten by an uncooperative pet… There is no evidence that a rabies vaccine every three years will harm older or chronically ill pets.”

-Read this article written by Dr Patricia Jordan – “65 Ways Rabies Vaccination Can Harm Your Dog” which you should read.
+Read this article written by Dr Patricia Jordan – “65 Ways Rabies Vaccination Can Harm Your Dog” for more information.

 Due to an older dog’s weakened immune system, they are susceptible to any infectious canine disease.